 “We are worried about his safety and don’t know why the federal government’s refused to bring him in court.”

-Kanu is facing charges which borders on treasonable felony brought against him by the federal government over his campaign for a ”Republic of Biafra”.
+Kanu is facing charges which border on treasonable felony brought against him by the federal government over his campaign for a ”Republic of Biafra”.
 The government also intends to add additional charges when the case resumes.©Standard Gazette, 2021.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s publisher is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Standard Gazette with appropriate and specific direction to the original content.